 Whether you are throwing a party for children or adults (or both), get a few of these fun games going and everyone can join in!
 You could even have a few small prizes ready as an incentive.

 Fill a witch's cauldron or skull candy bowl with mystery objects, blindfold guests and get them to guess what’s inside the box!
 Use cooked spaghetti for brains, peeled grapes for eyeballs, dried apricots for monster ears, popcorn kernels for teeth, and carrot sticks for witches' fingers, then see if they guests can guess how many of each are in the cauldron...

 Alternatively, you can write 'trick' or 'treat' onto ping-pong balls to resemble eyeballs, hide them in a cauldron filled with spaghetti cooked with green or red food colouring, and ask each guest to rummage in the mush to pull out an eyeball.
 If they choose a ‘trick’ eye, they have to do a forfeit, but if they are lucky enough to pick out a ‘treat’ eye, they get a prize.

 2. Pumpkin ring toss

-Stock up on a few carving pumpkins (available in store), place them a few feet away from guests and get them to toss glow stick rings onto the pumpkin stems!
-We've heard it's a lot harder than it looks...
+Stock up on some carving pumpkins and place them a few feet away from guests.
+Then, get them to toss glow stick rings onto the pumpkin stems!
+It's a lot harder than it looks...

 4. Find the bats